 The Australian Career Book Award – from the beginning

 There is widespread social concern over the future of work.
-Despite the highest level, and the widest reach of education and qualifications in our history, people are concerned about the future of their careers and have uncertainty in the new world of economic disruption, rapidly changing job roles, and robotic recruiting processes.
+Despite the highest level, and the widest reach of education and qualifications in our history, people are concerned about the future of their careers and have uncertainty in the new world of global pandemics, economic disruption, rapidly changing job roles, and robotic recruiting processes.
 They feel a lack of control over their futures.

 The key values of the Royal Society of Arts are: creativity; inclusivity; and responsibility.
 The award criteria aim to operationalize these values, and nominated books should demonstrate these explicitly, or implicitly.

 The Award Committee will confer the award based on the award criteria specified in the nomination form.